Nested ensemble Kalman filter for static parameter inference in nonlinear state-space models: Discussion

 This work can be extended in a number of ways.
 For example, in our applications of the delayed acceptance kernel, the number of distinct parameter particles $M_r$ used to construct the $k$-nn surrogate was typically small (no more than a few thousand particles), justifying an $\mathcal{O}(M_r)$ list look-up method for finding the $k$-nearest neighbours of each $\theta^*$.
 Using a variation of the KD-tree \cite[\emph{e.g.}][]{Sherlock2017} requires $\mathcal{O}(d_{\theta}\log M_r)$ operations and provides a cheaper alternative to the list look-up method, provided $d_\theta$ is moderate.
-It may also be possible to improve computational efficiency of the NEnKF by adaptively choosing between a delayed-acceptance kernel and standard M-H kernel, when the resample-move step is triggered.
-For example, in the early phase of the NEnKF scheme, calculating an observed-data likelihood estimator is likely to be relatively cheap.
+It may also be possible to improve computational efficiency of the NEnKF by adaptively choosing between several delayed-acceptance kernels (with different $k$) and a standard M-H kernel, when the resample-move step is triggered.
+For example, in the early phase of the NEnKF scheme, calculating an observed-data likelihood estimator is likely to be relatively cheap, motivating use of a standard M-H kernel.
 Similar approaches have been considered in the context of IBIS \citep{taylor13} and SMC$^2$ \citep{botha23adapt}.
+The efficiency of the resample-move step could be further improved by leveraging gradient-based proposals in the M-H step \cite[e.g.][]{rosato2024}.
 Finally, using the surrogate in both the weighting and resample-move steps (for a fixed value of $N$) could provide a fixed cost alternative to the NEnKF, to the detriment of inferential accuracy.